The media breathlessly awaiting a federal judge's ruling on California's Proposition 8.

 This is just stunning.

-I mean, what a look at the 180 turnaround.
+I mean, look at the 180 turnaround.

-They did everything they could to make this a disaster to advance their agenda.
+They did everything they could to make this a disaster, to advance their agenda.

-And now it's just a cocaine.
+And now, it's just a Coke can.

-Just a just a coat can.
+Just a Coke can.

 All right.

-Uh Dave Weigel, I think is how you pronounce the reporter's name at Slate.
+Dave Weigel, I think is how you pronounce the reporter's name at Slate.

-You may not know this.
+Now, Dave Weigel, you may not know this.

 Some of you might.